 Recovery Bay opiate detox Panama City Beach, Florida is on the front lines of the opioid epidemic.
 We are losing more than 150 lives per day from opiate overdose.
 While there are some critical factors that got us here the solution is nowhere in sight.
 One thing for certain is you should not feel shame is you are addicted to opioids.
 People for all walks of life are suffering from this national epidemic.
 It has hit the middle class and upper class exceptionally hard over the past several years.
-One of the major factors stems from doctors over prescribing opiate medication.
-Some of these opioid pain killers include tramadol, Dilaudid and codine.
+One of the major factors stems from doctors overprescribing opiate medication.
+Some of these opioid pain killers include tramadol, Dilaudid, and codeine.
 The overuse of pain medications has caused a society dependent on opiates.
 Many individuals in the US are already dependent on opioids.
 Limiting them to only a 3-day supply will cause them to look elsewhere to fulfill their need.
 Some addicted individuals are turning to heroin.
 This can be dangerous because now with street heroin we are seeing that Carfentanil or carfentanyl is be added.
-A small grain size portion is enough to cause overdose.
+A small grain size portion is enough to cause an overdose.
 What are the ways to fight the heroin epidemic?
 One of the best ways is through education.
-This includes educating on heroin addiction and the steps to becoming heroin free.
+This includes educating on heroin addiction and the steps to becoming heroin-free.
 If people can understand the process of addiction treatment, they will have a better chance of long-term recovery.
-There are evidenced-based addiction treatment centers across the US that are saving lives every day.
-The first step in the actual process of substance abuse treatment for heroin is an opiate detox.
+There are evidence-based addiction treatment centers across the US that are saving lives every day.
+The first step in the actual process of substance abuse treatment for heroin is opiate detox.

 What Happens During Opiate Detox?

 Recovery Bay opiate detox Panama City Beach is designed to make the withdrawal process as painless as possible.
 The biggest barrier for people obtaining long-term recovery is the pain from withdrawal.
 The medically supervised opiate detox eases individuals from this addictive drug until it’s completely out of one system.
-The worst part of an opiate detoxification is the painful withdrawal symptoms.
+The worst part of opiate detoxification is the painful withdrawal symptoms.
 Some individuals will get mild symptoms, while others will experience severe and painful symptoms.
-There are many different factors that may play a role in the severity of opiate withdrawal like;
+There are many different factors that may play a role in the severity of opiate withdrawal:

 - length of opioid use